 - Strong documentation: Waterfall methods are dependent on documentation to accurately understand the requirements of the projects.
 This makes monitoring and managing new resources easier.

-- Early stage dependency: Waterfall methods are heavily dependent on early stages of research, ideation and analysis.
-If the scope is not set out properly in the beginning, the lack of flexibility makes it harder to adapt leading to a less successful result.
+- Early stage dependency: Waterfall methods are heavily dependent on early stages of research, ideation, and analysis.
+If the project manager does not set out the scope properly in the beginning, the lack of flexibility makes it harder to adapt.
+This can lead to a less successful result.

 - Higher risk: Because of its rigid structure, running into issues could mean having to start the project from scratch all over again.
 This could lead to higher costs and increases the overall project risk of failure.

-- Less client engagement: due to its late-stage testing and front-heavy processes, client’s and customers often have minimal input into the project.
-This means that the project may be completed successfully but completely miss the mark for client.
+- Less client engagement: Due to its late-stage testing and front-heavy processes, client’s and customers often have minimal input into the project.
+This means that the project team may complete the project successfully but completely miss the mark for client.